-Composition of the Board
+The Board is comprised of seven (7) directors, five (5) of whom are considered independent at this time.
+For more information refer to the section "Statement of Corporate Governance - Board of Directors".
 The members of the Board have diverse backgrounds and expertise, and were selected on the belief that the Corporation and its stakeholders would benefit materially from such a broad range of talent and experience.
 As the need for new directors or executive officers arises, the Board and the CG&N Committee assess candidates on the basis of knowledge, industry experience, financial literacy, professional ethics and business acumen, among other factors.
-While the Board and the CG&N Committee recognize the potential benefits from new perspectives that could manifest through greater gender diversity and recognizes that diversity can enhance culture and create value for the Corporation and its stakeholders, the Corporation has not formally adopted a written diversity policy and, given the size and stage of development of the Corporation, the Board and the CG&N Committee do not at this time formally consider the level of representation of women on the board or in senior management when identifying candidates for such positions.
-Currently, the number of women directors and executive officers of the Corporation has not set a target with respect to the appointment of female directors or executive officers, the Corporation is committed to providing an environment in which all employees and directors are treated with fairness and respect, and have equal access to opportunities for advancement based on skills and aptitude.
-Prior to the retirement of Ned Goodman from the Board on March 28, 2017, and the appointment of Amy Satov to the Board to fill the resulting vacancy, the Corporation had not had any turnover among its directors or executive officers since becoming a reporting issuer.
+The Board and the CG&N Committee recognize the potential benefits from new perspectives that could manifest through greater gender diversity and recognizes that diversity can enhance culture and create value for the Corporation and its stakeholders.
+As a result, the Corporation has adopted a Diversity Policy, as described above.
+Currently, the Corporation has one female director, representing 14% of current directors, or 20% of the independent directors.
+The Corporation has three of seven executive officers of the Corporation (that are not also directors) representing approximately 43% of current executive officers, respectively.
+While the Corporation has not set a target with respect to the appointment of female executive officers, the Corporation is committed to providing an environment in which all employees and directors are treated with fairness and respect, and have equal access to opportunities for advancement based on skills and aptitude.